chesapeaketechnology/gitlab-templates/README.md

 ## Change log

 #### [2.x.x] on Future Date... : Official stable release with many changes
+- Fixes gradle sast job which was calling the wrong python script.
+- Updates sast python script to list all sast vulnerabilities found instead of failing on the first vulnerability found.
 - Updates Mega Linter Docker image from nvuillam to oxsecurity Docker repo.
 - Adds needs to dependency_scanning_validation, secret_detection_validation, and static_application_security_testing_validation Gitlab jobs for speed.
 - Moves spotbugs sast to semgrep because spotbugs end of life for Gitlab for Java.